 I applied to 3 schools, 2 in-state tuition schools: UGA-CVM and Mississippi State CVM, and 1 out of state school LMU-CVM during my first application cycle and was accepted that cycle.

-I was waitlisted at LMU for about a month before receiving the phone call that changed my life!
+I was waitlisted for vet school at LMU for about a month before receiving the phone call that changed my life!

 How many schools invited you for an interview?